prettier/prettier/README.md

 ## Tests

 A few snapshot tests are currently implemented.
 See `tests`.
-To run the tests simply cd into the tests directory and run `node index.js`.
+To run the tests simply run `npm test` in the root directory.

 ## Editors

-It's most useful when integrated with your editor, so see `editors` to for editor support.
+It's most useful when integrated with your editor, so see `editors` for editor support.
 Atom and Emacs is currently supported.

 More docs on editor integration will come soon.
 To integrate in Emacs, add the following code.
 This will format the file when saved.